Honors and Undergraduate Research

 - Maintain 3.25 GPR in Honors coursework and 3.5 GPR overall.

-- Complete an Honors Capstone experience.
+- Practical Application: Complete an Honors Capstone experience.

 The University Honors Program works with academic departments across the university to ensure that appropriate Honors courses are offered.
 Honors courses have limited enrollment and encourage participatory learning.
 In Honors classrooms, students work closely with many of the University’s most acclaimed faculty.
-Material in Honors courses is intended to provide increased complexity, not simply more work or greater difficulty.
+Material in Honors courses is intended to provide increased breadth, depth, and complexity, not simply more work or greater difficulty.
 Small class size (usually not more than 25 students) also allows Honors courses to undertake activities and utilize facilities not readily available to undergraduate students.
 Honors classes may be special sections of regularly offered courses or courses developed specifically for Honors Students.
 Students are encouraged to visit regularly with University Honors Program advisors to ensure that their course selection meets both degree and Honors curriculum requirements.

 Honors Students with unique intellectual interests and specific educational goals may also “major” in Honors by pursuing the innovative University Studies – Honors (USHN) degree.
 Students may combine a range of related academic areas into a coherent degree plan by designating an “area of concentration” in combination with two established minor fields of study.
 The formulation of the degree plan requires students to conceptually link their course selection to a specific “problem” that will be addressed in a capstone thesis.